ARUSfs/DRIVERLESS/docs/instalarEntorno.md

 We will only cover how to set up ssh keys for development in `Ubuntu/Debian` distros, though the steps will probably be similar in other environments.
 ```

-1. Run `ssh-keygen`{console} in a console.
+1. Run `ssh-keygen`{l=console} in a console.
 If you aren't sure about the prompts, you can use the default values by pressing `Enter` until the process has finished.
 This will create two files:
     * `~/.ssh/id_rsa`: You should keep this file secret.
 Never give it away.
     * `~/.ssh/id_rsa.pub`: This is the *public* key.
 2. Open your Github `Settings` page
-    1. `SSH and GPG keys`
+    1. `SSH and GPG keys` > `New SSH key`
-    2. `New SSH key`
+    2. `Title`: Enter a descriptive name for your computer.
-    3. `Title`: Enter a descriptive name for your computer.
+    3. `Key`: Copy all the contents of `~/.ssh/id_rsa.pub` and paste in this field.
-    4. `Key`: Copy all the contents of `~/.ssh/id_rsa.pub` and paste in this field.
+    4. `Add SSH key`
-    5. `Add SSH key`
+3. Try to only keep keys that you are sure you will use, and remove any that you know you won't use again.
+Anyone with your private key could impersonate you!
 4. If not already configured, you should